keithyyy/BudgetTracker/README.md

 Stay in touch with your money!
 Keep record of your spending and earnings with this budget tracker.
 Whether you're online or not, budgeting is at your fingertips.

+As a progressive work app (PWA), it is accompanied with a manifest so you are able to save it to your homescreen as a standalone app.
+It also comes with a service-worker, allowing you to use this app when offline.

 ## Contents

 1. [Installation](#installation)